ItaloGustavoS/llama3-app/README.md

 - LLM Model: LLama 3.1 8B
 - Data Context: Psicology Dictionary, ICD 10 and ICD 11
 - Creator of the Idea and Suggestions about the assistant: Nathanne Reis
-- Creator of the app: Ítalo Gustavo
+- Creators of the app: Ítalo Gustavo and Nathanne Reis

 ## Version History